-The third kind of borrowed Arabic word in Farsi is the verbs — which are actually just Arabic nouns/adjectives in Farsi compound verbs.
+The third kind of borrowed Arabic word in Persian is the verbs — which are actually just Arabic nouns/adjectives in Persian compound verbs.

-Arabic words used as verbs in Farsi are used quite different from how they’re used in Arabic.
-Basically, the Arabic verb is usually used in its noun form in Farsi, and stuck to a Persian verb to form a compound verb.
+Arabic words used as verbs in Persian are used quite different from how they’re used in Arabic.
+Basically, the Arabic verb is usually used in its noun form in Persian, and stuck to a Persian verb to form a compound verb.

 For example, let’s look at “to be proud”.
 In Arabic, the root is فخر.
 In (colloquial) Arabic, to say “I am proud of my identity”, you say “أنا فخور بهويتي”.
 This uses فخر in the adjective form.

-In Farsi, you’d write “من به هویتم افتخار می کنم”.
+In Persian, you’d write “من به هویتم افتخار می کنم”.
 This uses the noun form and makes it into a verb as “افتخار کردن”.

 If that’s a little alien, think of this example.
 In French, the word for eating is manger.
 In French, this verb is conjugated every which way depending on the person and tense (je mange, tu manges, on mangerait, etc).